petevieira/makotori-hugo/content/cultivation arts/meditation.md

 *   The purpose of insight meditation is to eliminate the Ten Fetters, which are the knots or obstructions in your mind.
 Very slowly, by observing every moment with awareness, you come to open these knots.
 The Ten Fetters are self-illusion [that is, the illusion of a separate self], doubt, attachment to rites and rituals, lust, ill-will, craving, craving for fine material existence, conceit, restlessness, ignorance.
 At each stage of enlightenment, slowly, one by one, some of the fetters are extinguished, until the fourth stage, or arahantship, when all the fetters are gone.
 The fetters are related to birth in the same way that oil feeds the light of a lamp.
 The fetters are like oil in your mind.
 As the oil becomes less and less, the light from the wick becomes less and less.
 Finally, when the oil is gone, the light is gone.
 Once they are extinguished, the cycle of rebirth ends.
 From this, you can understand that birth and rebirth are in your hands.[<sup>3</sup>](#fn3)

-## Lessons from Dipa Ma[<sup>4</sup>](#fn4)
+## Lessons from Dipa Ma

 1.  _Choose one meditation practice and stick with it “If you want to progress in meditation, stay with one technique.”_
     *   For those beginning the spiritual journey, Dipa Ma was adamant about commitment to one style of meditation.
 Don’t give up, and don’t jump around from practice to practice.
-Find a technique that suits you, and keep going until you find your “edge,” the point where difficulties start to arise.
+Find a technique that suits you, and keep going until you find your “edge,” the point where difficulties start to arise.[<sup>4</sup>](#fn4)
     *   A common mistake many Western spiritual seekers make is to interpret difficulties as a problem with a particular practice.
 Then, when the going gets tough, the tough go “spiritual shopping.”
 From the vantage point of that uncomfortable edge, some other practice always looks better.
 “Maybe I should do Tibetan chanting . . . or Sufi dancing.”
 In fact, difficulties usually are a reliable sign that the practice is working.
 2.  _Meditate every day “Practice now.
 Don’t think you will do more later.”_
     *   Dipa Ma stated firmly that if you want peace, you must practice regularly.
 She insisted that students find time for formal meditation practice every day, even if only for five minutes.
 If that proved impossible, she advised, “At least when you are in bed at night, notice just one in-breath and one out-breath before you fall asleep.”
 Besides formal sitting on the cushion, Dipa Ma urged students to make every moment of their lives a meditation.
 Dipa Ma wouldn’t hear of this; she insisted that meditation is always possible, that it is not separate from life.
 “If you are busy, then busyness is the meditation,” she told him.
 “When you do calculations, know that you are doing calculations.
 Meditation is to know what you are doing.
 If you are rushing to the office, then you should be mindful of ‘rushing.’
 When you are eating, putting on your shoes, your socks, your clothes, you must be mindful.
 It is all meditation!
 Even when you are cutting your nails, put your mind there.
 Know that you are cutting your nails.”
 For Dipa Ma, mindfulness wasn’t something she did, it was who she was—all the time.
 The best attitude with which to approach this practice, she said, is with trust and willingness.
 When your mind wanders, simply begin again.
 Dipa Ma made it clear that there is nothing wrong with lapses of mindfulness.
 “It happens to everyone.
 It is not a permanent problem.
 Don’t worry, just start again.
 Always maintain your effort, patience, and faith.”
 Even when you lose energy and motivation, she advised, just notice that, then shift to another mindfulness practice—walking, awareness in ordinary activity, or sitting—in which more motivation is present.